zleonenc/inventory-manager/README.md

 - If CORS blocks requests, update `app.cors.allowed-origins` in the backend to match your frontend origin.
 - Swagger UI shows the effective request/response models and helps verify query parameters.

----

-## License

-Educational/breakable toy project.
-Use at your own discretion.